Seinzzz/hono-bun/README.md

 <h1 align="center">

-🚧 **WIP** 🚧

 ![GitHub license](https://img.shields.io/github/license/seinzzz/hono-bun)

 </h1>

 # Backend Contact Management System

-This is a backend service for managing contacts, built with Bun and Hono.
-It provides a RESTful API to perform CRUD operations on contacts.
+This is a backend service for managing contacts, built using Bun and Hono.
+It provides a simple RESTful API interface for performing CRUD operations on contacts.

 ## Features